rparrett/df-crash-miner/README.md

 Param files must have `[TITLE:CRASH]`, or you'll just see "default" medium-sized worlds being generated.

-Eventually, crashes may occur and the program will save copies of this param file with the crash seeds to `~/df-crash-miner`
+Eventually, crashes may occur and the program will save copies of this param file with the crash seeds to `~/.df-crash-miner`

-But these crashes may have been due to a cosmic ray bit flip or may be from a big that's too intermittent to be useful for debugging.
+But these crashes may have been due to a cosmic ray bit flip or may be from a bug that's too intermittent to be useful for debugging.

 So it's a good idea to re-run the world gen to see how often it crashes with the same seeds.